- 1 I Can’t Afford A Down Payment

 Sell Your Old Car

 If you have an old car that you are considering trading in to purchase a new one, it is often better financially if you sell the car yourself, especially if the car is in excellent condition with low mileage.
 However, if your car has mechanical problems or is in poor condition, it may be difficult to sell.
 In that case, it is better to trade in your current vehicle at the dealer to lower your down payment when financing.
-Keep in mind that no matter what condition the vehicle is in, the dealer will offer less than the trade-in value for the car, so you will need to factor that in when determining how much you will have for a down payment if part of that down payment is the trade-in of your vehicle.
+Keep in mind that no matter what condition the vehicle is in, the dealer will offer less than the trade-in value.
+You will need to factor that in when determining how much you will have for a down payment if part of that down payment is the trade-in.

 Lower Monthly Costs

 You should try to give a decent down payment to lower your monthly payments.
-However, what many consumers do not know is that a lender can do a number of things to get the monthly payment where you need it to be to fit your budget.
+However, what many consumers do not know is that a lender can do a number of things to get the monthly payment where you need it to be to fit your budget so you don’t have to write a down payment check.
 If your credit rating is high enough, they can lower the interest rate or they can offer a longer term of the loan, allowing you to pay for six years rather than five, for example.
 Therefore, other options are available if you do not have a large down payment or would prefer not putting a large sum down on a vehicle initially.
-This can also be offered if you are simply refinancing you car for lower payments.
+This can also be offered if you are simply refinancing your car for lower payments.

 During certain times of the year, many auto manufacturers and dealers offer cash rebates on specific vehicle models to boost sales.
 A cash rebate is a good way to put a down payment on a car without having to take money out of your own pocket.
 Some dealers even offer rebates on new-car leases as well, but they don’t serve as cash on signing or a down payment.
 In those cases, the cash often goes to the dealer who then applies the rebate as a lower down payment or a lower monthly payment on the lease.
 Some dealers won’t tell you about the rebates but use them in the negotiating price that you may find out later at the signing so ask about them during price negotiating.
 Also check to see if the car you are considering is eligible for tax credits for alternate fuel or electric vehicles.
 The tax incentives could easily pay back the money you use on your down payment so it’s like not having to lose the cash down payment you came up with.